 A shelter in place is initiated when an environmental or weather-related situation occurs and has required all occupants within the school to shelter in place in the building to protect them from an external situation (example: chemical spill or explosion in the community, tornado, flood, blackouts, hurricane, ice storm, etc.).
 During a shelter in place, staff and students remain in the school and classes proceed as normal.

-Every school in TLDSB has an Emergency Response Plan, which is based on the OP 6520 Emergency Response Plan–Schools and Worksite Procedure and the OP 6540 Emergency Response Plan–Lockdown Procedure.
+TLDSB procedures require that every school has an Emergency Response Plan.
 Each school has a set of unique circumstances which necessitates specific items to be included.
 A copy of each school’s Emergency Response Plan is located in the school office and accessible by Board staff at the central office.

 Much the same way that schools practice fire drills, lockdown drills are also practiced in an age appropriate manner.
 As part of the TLDSB Emergency Response Plan–Lockdown Procedure, lockdown drills are required to be held a minimum of three times per school year.